 Author Guidelines

-Revista de História da Arte (RHA) is an open access art history journal published online twice a year by Instituto de História da Arte, and indexed in ERIH PLUS and DOAJ.
+Revista de História da Arte (RHA) is an open-access art history journal, published online twice a year, by the Instituto de História da Arte of Universidade Nova de Lisboa.
+The journal publishes multi- and cross-disciplinary academic articles that address and critically analyse historical and current conditions of art practice and theory in the global field.
+The journal is indexed in ERIH PLUS and DOAJ.

-RHA provides a high quality double anonymised peer review process for all papers published in the journal.
-We publish in Portuguese, English and Spanish, and welcome original scholarly articles, as well as creative responses on a variety of topics.
-We do not consider previously published material.
-RHA welcomes submissions from researchers at different stages of their academic or professional career.
+RHA provides a high-quality double-anonymised peer-review process for all papers published in the journal.
+We publish in Portuguese, English, and Spanish, and welcome original scholarly articles, as well as creative proposals on a variety of topics.
+We do not consider previously published material or submissions currently under review elsewhere.
+RHA welcomes submissions from researchers at different stages of their academic or professional careers.

-RHA is committed to Portuguese and Portuguese-related art history but is by no means confined to it.
+RHA pays particular attention to Portuguese art history and Portugal-related themes, but is by no means confined to that scope.
 We welcome contributions that foster cross-disciplinary and cross-chronological approaches, engaging with a broad spectrum of geographic contexts and methodologies.
+We are interested in perspectives from the fields of art history and theory, visual arts, architecture and urbanism, museum and heritage studies, and curatorial and artistic practices, as well as those coming from disciplines within the social sciences.

 Instituto de História da Arte’s thematic foci are: